armandyam/bib2md/README.md

 To include abstracts and download links in the markdown files, add the `--include_abstract` flag:

 ```
-bib2md path/to/your.bib --include_abstract
+bib2md path/to/your.bib --template path/to/md_template.jinja2 --output path/to/output --include_abstract
 ```

 ### Example Command

 ```
-bib2md.py data/example.bib --template md_template.jinja2 --include_abstract
+bib2md data/example.bib --template templates/md_template.jinja2 --output output --include_abstract
 ```

-Ensure you have the .bib file(s) in the `data` directory and the Jinja2 template (optional argument) in the `templates` directory.
+Ensure you have the `.bib` file(s) in the `data` directory and the Jinja2 template (optional argument) in the `templates` directory.
 Markdown files will be generated in the `output` folder.

 ## Workflow for Academic Pages